Bosonic Quantum Gravity According to the Global One-Dimensionality Conjecture: Summary

 \section{Summary}

-In spite of a work in the Hamiltonian approach to General Relativity and the primary quantization, the method of global bosonization to one $h$-dimension of the Wheeler--DeWitt Quantum Gravity and its second quantization in the Fock--Bogoliubov--Heisenberg initial data basis, which was presented in details in this paper differs seriously from the previous authors considerations.
-The main difference is a quantum field theory formulation of the Quantum Gravity, that leads to the FBH initial data basis and considering the theory in terms of the quantum bosonic field $\mathbf{\Psi}[h]$ associated with a 3-dimensional induced spacelike geometry $(\partial M,h)$.
-The proposed approach is not the so called third quantization \cite{th1,th2,th3,th4,th5,th6,th7}, where the Fock operator bases formalism is not applied.
-The main goal of the presented linearization is a canceling of the Wheeler's superspace notion from considerations, and formulation of the Quantum Gravity in terms of the Klein--Gordon--Fock operator evolution and the one-point correlations, that results in the mass scale of the system.
+Although making use of the Hamiltonian primary quantization of General Relativity, the procedure of global bosonization of the Wheeler--DeWitt quantum geometrodynamics and its second quantization essentially differs from the previous authors' results.
+The new aspect is quantum field theory formulation which leads to the initial data basis and considers quantum gravity as the theory of a scalar boson.
+The proposed approach is far from still implausible approach offered by high energy physics \cite{veltman} which makes gravitons the only spin 2 particles living in nature, the so-called third quantization, Cf. the Refs. \cite{th1}-\cite{th7}, where operator bases are not applied at all, and other physically unverifiable mathematical theories.
+The main goal of the presented approach is the physical role for the reduced geometrodynamics and its superspace through the one-point correlations and, moreover, formulation of quantum gravity through a scalar boson whose mass is the only scaled initial datum.
+A reader interested in the developments of this approach is advised to take into account the author's monograph \cite{glinka}.

-The author benefited discussions from \mbox{A.B.
-Arbuzov}, \mbox{B.M.
-Barbashov}, \mbox{V.N.
-Pervushin}, V.B.
-Priezzhev, D.V.
-Shirkov, and \mbox{A.N.
-Sissakian}.
-Special thanks are directed to Profs.
-I.Ya.
-Aref'eva, G. 't Hooft, and \mbox{B.G.
-Sidharth} for interesting and critical remarks.